haoyung/haoyung.github.io/_posts/en/wip_translate/anthropic-refine-0.3-finalbase.md

 1. After brewing, thoroughly stir the coffee to homogenize it.
 2. Use a pipette to transfer about 5ml of coffee into a sample bottle.
 Fill the bottle as much as possible to minimize air space.
 Immediately close the lid.
-3. Fill the small water tank with room temperature distilled water and place the sealed sample bottle in it to cool.
+3. Fill the small water tank with room temperature distilled water and place the sealed sample bottle in it for a water bath to cool.
 4. Place the refractometer next to the water tank (for temperature equilibration) and let everything sit for 15-30 minutes.
-5. After cooling, wear insulated gloves or use a cloth to handle the sample bottle.
+5. After cooling, wear insulated gloves or use a cloth to handle the sample bottle to prevent heating it up.
 Shake it to homogenize, open the lid, and place it back in the water tank to maintain the same temperature as the distilled water.

 #### Measurement

-After the above steps, the sample, zeroing liquid, and refractometer should all be at roughly the same temperature.
+After the above steps, the sample, distilled water for zeroing, and refractometer should all be at roughly the same temperature.
 Now we can begin measuring.

 I will demonstrate using the Difluid, which I use most frequently.

 1. Ensure the refractometer lens is clean.
-If dirty, spray a little alcohol or acetone on lens paper to clean it.
+If dirty, spray a little Isopropyl alcohol on lens paper to clean it.
 2. Place a few drops of distilled water on the lens, wait about 10 seconds, then zero the device.
      -   I don't know the reason for waiting, but Difluid's manual specifies this, likely to further stabilize the temperature.
 3. Use a tissue or cloth to gently dry the lens, being careful not to apply pressure and scratch it.
 4. Wipe the lens clean with Kimwipes.
 5. Place a few drops of sample on the lens and observe the temperature.
 The difference between zeroing and sample temperatures should not exceed 0.1°C.
      -   If it does, repeat steps 1-5 until the difference is within 0.1°C.
-6. Once the temperature difference is under control, continue measuring until you get three identical consecutive readings.
+6. Under the condition that the temperature difference is within 0.1°C, continue measuring until you get three identical consecutive readings.
 This is your measurement result.

 ### Other TDS Measurement Processes Worth Considering